telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdffilesource.md

 PdfFileSource exposes also an additional overload, which allows you to keep the stream you are working with open after disposing the PdfFileSource instance by passing **true** as a value for the second constructor parameter (leaveStreamOpen).

 >PdfFileSource inherits from [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable(v=vs.110).aspx).
 Make sure the object is disposed when you are done with it.
+The best way to ensure this is handled properly is to wrap it in a using statement.

 ### Members